Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 case a single entry can lead to multiple columns in the CSV file, which will be of the form `header_id`, e.g. `Q_20`, for a gauge with integer ID 20.
 For layered model parameters and variables that have an extra dimension `layer` and are part of the vertical `sbm` concept an internal layer index (see also example below) should be specified.
-For model parameters and variables that have an extra dimension `classes` and are part of the vertical `FLEXTopo` concept it is possible to specify the class name.
-If multiple layers or classes are desired, this can be specified in separate `[[csv.column]]` entries.
+If multiple layers are desired, this can be specified in separate `[[csv.column]]` entries.

 The double brackets in `[[csv.column]]` is TOML syntax to indicate that it is part of a list.
 You may specify as many entries as you wish.